Happy Winter Solstice, may your light shine bright!

-The trees have lost their leaves and all signs of life have retreated below ground.
-The countryside is bare.
-The sun barely rises above the horizon and shines only a feeble light.
-Birds have departed.
+The Winter Solstice marks the shortest day and longest night of the year.
+The trees have lost their leaves, and all signs of life have retreated below ground.
+Frozen in time, the land lies barren.
+Barely rising above the horizon, the Sun only sends a few feeble rays of light.
+The birds have left on their long journey to milder climes.
 The Earth has entered hibernation mode.

 And yet, we find cause to rejoice at these darkest times!
 Deep within the Earth, a tiny light is born!
 Fragile as a baby in its crib, the sun-saviour god has returned.

 We stand at the threshold of a new cycle, not yet sure if the baby will grow.
 But where there is life; there is hope.